What is Black Dandyism? Breaking Down This Year’s Met Gala Theme

 What are some modern examples of Black dandyism?

-Today’s dandyism emphasizes bold colors, extravagant accessories and unique tailoring, but is still rooted in Black self-expression.
-Along with the co-chairs, great examples of modern day those who draw from dandism are Janelle Monáe with her perfectly-fit suits, Ayo Adebiri and her red carpet looks (often courtesy of Thom Browne), and Jidenna in his “Classic Man” era.
+Today’s dandyism emphasises bold colours, extravagant accessories and unique tailoring, but is still rooted in Black self-expression.
+Along with the co-chairs, great examples of modern day those who draw from dandyism are Janelle Monáe with her perfectly-fit suits, Ayo Adebiri and her red carpet looks (often courtesy of Thom Browne), and Jidenna in his “Classic Man” era.
 Vogue’s May issue, captured by Tyler Mitchell and styled by Law Roach, features Domingo, Rocky, Adebiri, Monáe, Lakeith Stanfield, John Batiste and more Black stars breaking down their interpretation of dandyism.

 AdvertisementADVERTISEMENT